S Corporations, Partnerships, and Limited Liability Companies

 - The Virginia income tax on the composite return must be computed using the highest rate specified under Va.
 Code § 58.1-320 on the partnership's income attributable to the qualified nonresident owners included on the composite return without the benefit of itemized deductions, standard deductions, personal exemptions, credits for income taxes paid to states of residence, any tax credit carryover amounts, or any other tax credits that are not attributable to the pass-through entity.

-- The pass-through entity must obtain a signed consent form from each participating qualified nonresident owner indicating the owner’s consent to inclusion in the composite return.
+- The PTE must obtain a signed consent form from each participating qualified nonresident owner indicating the owner’s consent to inclusion in the composite return.

-- The composite return must be signed by an owner, officer, or employee of the pass-through entity who is authorized to act on behalf of the pass-through entity in tax matters.
-By signing the composite return, the signer is declaring that he or she is an authorized representative of the pass-through entity and that each participant has signed a consent form authorizing the pass-through entity to act on the participant’s behalf in the matter of composite returns and acknowledging the participant’s understanding and acceptance of all of the terms and conditions of participation in a composite return.
+- The composite return must be signed by an owner, officer, or employee of the PTE who is authorized to act on behalf of the PTE in tax matters.
+By signing the composite return, the signer is declaring that he or she is an authorized representative of the PTE and that each participant has signed a consent form authorizing the PTE to act on the participant’s behalf in the matter of composite returns and acknowledging the participant’s understanding and acceptance of all of the terms and conditions of participation in a composite return.

-- The pass-through entity must make estimated payments on behalf of the qualified nonresident owners included on a composite return.
+- The PTE must make estimated payments on behalf of the qualified nonresident owners included on a composite return.

-A pass-through entity that files a composite return on behalf of its nonresident owners is not required to withhold Virginia income tax from distributions made to those owners.
+- A PTE that files a composite return on behalf of its nonresident owners is not required to withhold Virginia income tax from distributions made to those owners.
 Instead, the entity should make estimated tax payments on a composite basis under its own federal employer identification number, using Form 760ES.